blue-build/modules/README.md

 - Use `snake_case` for functions and variables changed by the code.
   You can utilize `readonly (-f) snake_case` to mark variable or function as read-only when it won't be changed anymore.
 - Use `readonly SCREAMING_SNAKE_CASE` for variables that are set once and stay unchanged.
+- For functions that are set once and stay unchanged, make a function & in next line set: `readonly -f function_name`.
 - Use `"${variable_name}"` when you want to expose information from the variable & to ensure that variables are properly parsed as strings.
 - If you want to insert another regular string as a suffix or prefix to the `"${variable_name}"`, you should do that in this format: `"prefix-${variable_name}-suffix"`
-- For functions that are set once and stay unchanged, make a function & in next line set: `readonly -f function_name`
 - Use `set -euo pipefail` at the start of the script, to ensure that module will fail the image build if error is caught.
      -  You can also use `set -euxo pipefail` during debugging, where each executed command is printed.
 This should not be used in a published module.
 - For downloading files, we utilize `curl`.
 Here's the template for what we're using: